rhprasad0/homelab/README.md

 Kubernetes Sealed Secrets is being used to encrypt credentials prior to being committed to this public repo.

+Claude Security Review is being tested on this repo.
+I wonder what suggestions it will have for us.

 Tailscale is up and running on the cluster with an exit node configured so as to act as a pseudo VPN.
 Saves money if a VPN service is needed for security reasons while on the go.